ayjayt/ayjayt.github.io/README.md

 ## Submodules

-This repository uses mdcolab/covidclinicaldata as a submodule.
+This repository uses mdcollab/covidclinicaldata as a submodule.

 Jupyter and git don't play too nicely- jupyter changes meta data, git wants to commit. jupyter creates hidden files, git wants to commit.
 I removed my own write permissions for this directory during daily drivings.

-`sudo chown 555 covidclinicaldata`
+You can maybe add exclude lines to `.git/info/exclude` and `.git/module/covidclinicaldata/info/exclude`.